The 2024 AES New York Student Recording Competition

 • Instructor/professor/advisor endorsement required.

-• Graduates may enter in the year post-graduation, one time, with a project completed as a student.
+• Graduates may enter in the year post-graduation, in one competition, with a project completed as a student.

 • Projects cannot be re-entered in future competitions.